IBM/waiops-tech-jam/labs/jam-in-a-box/index.md

 ![access-guacamole](../_common/images/access-guacamole.png)

-All access to the lab environment is behind this RHEL Guacamole Bastion host named **bastion-gym-lan**.
+All access to the lab environment is behind this RHEL Bastion host named **bastion-gym-lan**.

 ![guacamole](../_common/images/guacamole.png)